-Join Paradigm Health and The Cancer & Hematology Centers for a discussion on what it takes to successfully execute post-approval research in community care settings.
+Join Paradigm Health and The Cancer & Hematology Centers for a discussion on what it takes to successfully execute pragmatic research in community care settings.

 Attendees will learn:

-- Challenges community sites face when participating in late-stage and post-approval research
+- Challenges community sites face when participating in late-stage and pragmatic research

 - Operational factors that influence study feasibility, enrollment, and site participation